 Automobiles, whose bodies are made of aluminium are costlier than their other metal counterparts.
 This poses as one of the major obstacles to Aluminium’s market appeal in India.
 This will be addressed once the demand for EVs picks up and costs are lowered.

 As consumers get environmentally conscious and government introduces policies that require vehicles to bring out variants that are to be more fuel-efficient than before, fuel-saving, carbon emission, costs, including repair are areas where the downstream aluminium sector has an important role to play.

 Innovation is needed and is already being done at various levels.
 For instance, in meeting the EV demand, the automobile industry is looking at major changes in vehicle manufacturing that will focus on improved combustion, calibration, injection, and cylinder pressure.
 Downstream aluminium suppliers are meeting the needs through extrusions and rolling by using technology and innovation.

 New applications of downstream aluminium include lightweight battery casings and heat exchangers, besides overall structural integration.
 Offering a higher strength-to-weight ratio compared to other metals, the ability to absorb a larger amount of crash energy, and ensuring that vehicular performance enhancements do not come at the cost of safety is what downstream aluminium offers to the automobile industry, especially in meeting the EV demand.

 All this, and the ease with which aluminium fits into creating simple and intricate shapes giving an elegant finish to the vehicle, make it an automaker’s dream metal.
 Thus, not only will this innovation in material supplied lead to light-weighting, lowering costs, and meeting the commitments of going green, it will, through EVs, now offer a higher per-unit usage of downstream aluminium products in automobiles.

-– R.K Jain, Sr. Vice President – Commercial at Jindal Aluminium Limited
+By R.K Jain; Sr. Vice President – Commercial, Jindal Aluminium Limited